-CONSTRUCTION INDUSTRY The increase in the number of building permits has been much higher than the number of completions.
-The number of € 3.024 apts. for which a permit has been issued but have not been completed yet, now stands at around 60.000 residential units.
+Median of monthly gross wages of full-time employees subject to social insurance contributions permits has been much higher than the number of completions.
+The number of but have not been completed yet, now stands at around 60,000 residential units.